-NOT RECOMMENDED AT THIS TIME.
-Must be used in conjunction with other mitigation measures - bird scaring lines, weighted lines, night setting and judicious offal management.
+Unproven and not recommended as a mitigation measure at this time.
 An underwater setting funnel has been tested in demersal longline fisheries in Alaska, Norway and South Africa, with all studies showing a reduction in the mortality rate, although the extent of the reduction varied between studies (Løkkeborg 1998, 2001; Melvin et al. 2001; Ryan & Watkins 2002).